eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L03-Ansible with Azure/06-Playbook structure.md

 ansible-playbook --syntax-check
 ```

-This will run the playbook file through the parser to ensure its included items such as files and roles, and it has no syntax problems.
+The syntax check command runs a playbook through the parser to verify that it has included items, such as files and roles, and that the playbook has no syntax errors.
 You can also use the `--verbose` command.

-- To see what hosts would be affected by running a playbook you can run the command:
+- To see a list of hosts that would be affected by running a playbook, run the command:

 ```yml
 ansible-playbook playbook.yml --list-hosts